NLorenzo777/AWSLearning/AWS-Practitioner-Essentials/4_Networking.md

 ### `Security Groups` [↑](#networking-)
 - A virtual firewall that controls inbound and outbound traffic for an EC2 instance (**instance level**).
-- By default, denies all inbound and outbound traffic.
-Then custom rules are configured to allow certain traffics.
+- **By default,** it blocks inbound traffic and allows outbound traffic. allow certain traffics.
 - Does not allow any IP address by default.
 - **Instance level type of security**.